 The CapitolRiver Council Board of Directors is the steward of CRC’s mission and resources.
 Its duties include defining the mission, values, and strategic goals; allocating resources; setting policy; and ensuring that CRC activities are aligned with legal regulations and ethical standards.

-Stakeholders (defined in bylaw 1.5) become General Members (they may be referred to as “Voting Members”) by signing in at least one CRC meeting or event.
+Stakeholders (defined in bylaw 1.5) become General Members (they may be referred to as “Voting Members”) by attending at least one CRC meeting or event (virtually or in-person).
 General Members serve on committees, bring concerns to the board, elect board members at the Annual Meeting, vote on amendments to the CRC Bylaws, and are eligible to be board members.

 Policy: General Members